RWTH-OS/eduOS-rs/README.md

 ## Building

-Compiling eduOS-rs is tested under Linux and macOS.
+Compiling eduOS-rs has been tested under Linux and macOS.
-For macOS, it is required that Apple's *Command Line Tools* and the package manager like [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org) are installed.
+For macOS, it is required that Apple's *Command Line Tools* and a package manager such as [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org) are installed.
-*Homebrew* users have to install the required tools *wget*, *nasm* and *qemu* with following command.
+*Homebrew* users have to install the required tools *wget*, *nasm*, and *qemu* with following command:

 ```sh
 $ brew install wget qemu nasm
 ```

-In addition, you have to install [binutils](https://www.gnu.org/software/binutils/) to support the *Executable and Linkable Format* (ELF), which is the link format of our kernel.
+Additionally, you have to install [binutils](https://www.gnu.org/software/binutils/) to support the *Executable and Linkable Format* (ELF), which is the link format of our kernel.
 Install these tools as follows:

 ```sh